-Recently, the forecast for tea growth from 2017 to 2024 was revealed and it is explosive.
+Recently, the forecast for black tea growth from 2017 to 2024 was revealed and it is explosive.
 The forecast for the global tea market is estimated to be worth about 49.46 billion US dollars by the year 2024.
 That alone is confirming the Millennials, also known as Generation Y or the Net Generation are going to be huge tea consumers.

 Herbal tea is also now known as “functional tea” as they are considered to have seven functions:

-1. Stay beautiful
+1. Be beautiful

-2. Stay calm
+2. Be calm

-3. Stay clear
+3. Be clear

-4. Stay energized
+4. Be energized

-5. Stay fit
+5. Be fit

-6. Stay focused
+6. Be focused

-When you are sipping on a cup of English Breakfast, remember, it is not just a cup of tea, you are supporting the lives of small scale farmers reach their stability of income which enables them to plan for the future.
+In conclusion, important facts on black tea are when you are sipping on a cup of English Breakfast, remember, it is not just a cup of tea, you are supporting the lives of small scale farmers reach their stability of income which enables them to plan for the future.